 25-30.032 Applications - The recommended changes to this rule clarify that an application must be filed for a name change, reduce the number of copies of applications to be filed from 15 to 12, and clarify the applicability of the rule.
 Reducing the number of copies should result in cost savings.

+Staff has verified with the Division of Records and Reporting that 12 copies of the application are needed for distribution.
+Staff has also examined the possibility of applying the diskette filing rule, Rule 25-22.028, to this filing.
+We have concluded that it should not apply.
+Data from applications filed pursuant to this rule are not put into "Lotus-type" spreadsheets and we believe that it would be time consuming as well as costly to do so.
+We have not, therefore, modified the recommended rule.

 25-30.033 Application for Original Certificate of Authorization and Initial Rates and Charges - These rule revisions require a utility to provide additional explanation of utility funding, require the use of the uniform system of accounts (USOA) when providing cost projections, and establish three new criteria for certificate applications.
 They are the use of the base facility charge (BFC) rate structure for metered service, a return on common equity established using the current leverage formula unless another method is adequately supported by the applicant, and requiring an allowance for funds used during construction (AFUDC) rate to be established at the time of initial certification.
 We believe these recommended changes further the goals of the Commission by attempting to assure a viable utility from the outset and establishing as close to compensatory rates as is practicably possible.